ArjunVijayamoorthy/ArjunVijayamoorthy/README.md

 *   ✉️  You can contact me at [arjunmoorthy06@gamil.com](mailto:arjunmoorthy06@gamil.com)
 *   🚀  I'm currently working on [Automation Framework](http://github.com/ArjunVijayamoorthy/Selenium)
 *   🧠  I'm learning Selenium Java, testRigor, TOSCA Automation, Postman.
+*   Using Open Source Applications wherever possible Supporting FOSS Community.
+*   Have Used All Windows versions from Windows 98 to Windows 11 , But i still love using Linux Mint and Q4OS .

 Skills